ADerycke/Better_Plot/README.md

 # Series-Plotter : General introduction

 This file ***Series plotter(version).xlsm*** is simply made to accelerate significantly Excel chart production, and add other kind of chart not natively handle by Excel (e.g., ternary diagram, stacked "temporal" chart...).
-The file also has tools for geosciences like :
+The file also include tools for geosciences like :
   - allowing to add grid for binary and ternary diagram, with a list of already implemented geochemical grids (cf. grid file).
   - allowing to automatically normalise geochemical data, with a list of already implemented geochemical normalisation (cf. normalisation file).